SHSharkar/MCP-Mathematics/README.md

 #### 6. `clear_history` - History Management

-Provides controlled cleanup of calculation history for privacy, performance, or storage management requirements.
+Lets you safely clear your calculation history when needed for privacy, performance, or storage reasons.

 #### 7. `list_functions` - Function and Capability Discovery

-Comprehensive reference tool providing real-time access to all available mathematical functions, constants, unit conversions, and their parameters.
+Complete reference tool that gives you instant access to all available mathematical functions, constants, unit conversions, and their settings.

 **Discovery Categories:**